ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 GENERAL

-The TNU CheckPhysRETROICOR Toolbox provides physiological noise correction for fMRI-data from peripheral measures (ECG/pulse oximetry, breathing belt).
+The PhysIO Toolbox provides physiological noise correction for fMRI-data from peripheral measures (ECG/pulse oximetry, breathing belt).
 It is model-based, i.e. creates nuisance regressors from the physiological monitoring that can enter a General Linear Model (GLM) analysis, e.g. SPM8.
 Furthermore, for PHILIPS SCANPHYSLOG logfiles, it provides means to statistically assess peripheral data (e.g. heart rate variability) and recover imperfect measures (e.g. distorted R-peaks of the ECG).

 Facts about physiological noise in fMRI: